tuskyapp/Tusky/CONTRIBUTING.md

 git fetch
 git rebase origin/master
 ```
-It may refuse to start the rebase if there's changes that haven't been committed, so make sure you've added/committed everything.
+It may refuse to start the rebase if there's changes that haven't been committed, so make sure you've added and committed everything.
 If there were changes on master to any of the parts of files you worked on, a conflict will arise when you rebase.
 [Resolving a merge conflict](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line) is a good guide to help with this.
 After committing the resolution, you can run ```git rebase --continue``` to finish the rebase.
-If you want to cancel, because you make some mistake in resolving the conflict, you can always do ```git rebase --abort```.
+If you want to cancel, like if you make some mistake in resolving the conflict, you can always do ```git rebase --abort```.

-2. Push your local branch to your fork on Github by running ```git push origin <your-change-name>```.
+2. Push your local branch to your fork on Github by running ```git push origin your-change-name```.
 3. Then, go to the original project page and make a pull request.
 Select your fork/branch and use ```master``` as the base branch.